,

 • ensuring records required by the Program to keep the market in good standing are maintained and submitted;

-• ensuring accurate financial records are kept;
+• ensuring accurate financial records are maintained in accordance with the sponsor’s required financial reporting;

 • ensuring the approved farmers’ market adheres to all legislation and regulations and;